 Existing law limits when a law enforcement officer may use a chokehold or similar methods of restraint (i.e. those that are applied to the neck area, impede the ability to breathe, or restrict blood circulation to the brain).
 It does so by allowing them only when the officer reasonably believes they are necessary to defend himself or herself from the use or imminent use of deadly physical force.
-The bill allows an officer to also use these methods when he or she reasonably believes they are necessary to defend himself or herself force.
+The bill allows an officer to also use these methods when he or she reasonably believes they are needed to defend a third person from the deadly physical force.